 - 1. In any SET statement, data-names are restricted to binary items, except that a decimal item may follow on the word TO. - 2.
 An index-name should only apply to the OCCURS which defines it. - 3.
 The SET verb cannot be used on a subscripted data-name. - 4.
 Index-names are considered related to a given table and are defined by being specified in the INDEXED BY clause. - 5.
 If inex-name-3 is specified, the value of the index before the execution of th SET statement must not exceed the occurrence number of an element in the associated table. - 6.
 In Format one, the following action occurs: - Index-name-1 is set to a value causing it to refer to a table element.
-That element corresponds in occurrence number to the table element referenced by index-name-3, data-name-3, or integer-1.
-If data-name-3 is an index data item, or if index-name-3 is related to the same table as index-name-1, no conversion takes place. - If data-name-1 is an index data item, it may be set equal to either the contents of index-name-3 or data-name-3, where data-name-3 is also an index data item; no conversion takes place in either case. - If data-name-1 is not an index data item, it may be set only to an occurrence number which corresponds to the value of index-name-3.
+That element corresponds in occurrence number to the table element referenced by index-name-3, dataname-3, or integer-1.
+If data-name-3 is an index data item, or if index-name-3 is related to the same table as indexname-1, no conversion takes place. - If data-name-1 is an index data item, it may be set equal to either the contents of index-name-3 or data-name-3, where data-name-3 is also an index data item; no conversion takes place in either case. - If data-name-1 is not an index data item, it may be set only to an occurrence number which corresponds to the value of index-name-3.
 Neither data-name-3 nor integer-1 can be used in this case. - The process is repeated for index-name-2, data-name-2, etc., if specified.
 Each time, the value of index-name-3 or data-name-3 is used as it was at the beginning of the execution of the statement. - 7.
 In Format two, the contents of index-name-4 are incremented (UP BY) or decremented (DOWN BY) by a value corresponding to the number of occurrences represented by the value of integer-2 or data-name-4; there-after, the process is repeated for index-name-5, etc. Each time the value of data-name-4 is used as it was at the beginning of the execution of the statement. - 8.
 Data in the following table represents the validity of various operand combinations in the SET statement.

+Table 10-1.
+Validity of operand combination ns in the SET statemen t aligned and a set

 Sending Item Receiving Item

 Integer Data Index-name Index Data

 Item Item

 Integer Literal Valid

 Integer Data Item Valid

 Index-name Valid Valid Valid

 Index Data Item Valid Valid

+- No conversion takes place.